 As indicated in the accompanying Management's Report on Internal Control Over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of A&R Carton Holding B.V. and Contego Packaging Holdings Limited, which are included in the 2012 consolidated financial statements of Graphic Packaging Holding Company and constituted less than 1% and 5% of total assets and less than 3% and 10% of net assets, respectively, as of December 31, 2012 and constituted less than 1% of revenues and net income, for the year then ended.
-Our audit of internal control over financial reporting of Graphic Packaging Holding to the internal control over financial reporting of these entities.
+Our audit of internal control over financial reporting of Graphic Packaging Holding Company also did not include an evaluation of the internal control over financial reporting of these entities.